activisthandbook/activisthandbook/articles/about.md

 ### 🗂 Well-organised content

-We organise our content with chapters, sub-topics, tags and lists of related articles: This makes it easier for people to find the content they are looking for, even if they do not quite know the right😉 search term.
+We organise our content with chapters, sub-topics, tags and lists of related articles: This makes it easier for people to find the content they are looking for, even if they do not quite know the right search term.
 In addition, we provide a super fast search engine.

 ### 🌏 Localised & translated